TheCoronas/FakeNews/README.md

 - CodeIgniter

 ## How To Run
 To run the game from Unity, navigate to: `Assets>Scenes>Menus>Menu Scenes>start_screen`.
-From here, sign up to create an account, and start playing the game.
+From here, create an account, sign in, and start playing the game.

 ## Assets
 Unless otherwise specified, all assets were obtained from the Unity Asset Store.
 The "Standard Assets" default Unity Package is located within `Assets>Standard Assets`.